 Out of hundreds of millions of transactions in Spreedly’s database that have been processed since January 2016, I filter almost 10 million transactions in USD currency from 5+ million credit cards issued in the United States.

 Banks and gateways use different models and policies and provide merchants with different settings and options when it comes to processing transactions.
 Therefore, any analysis requires breaking down the numbers to bank-gateway level.
 Here, I consider top issuing banks and gateways in Spreedly’s database with at least 500k transactions in USD by US cardholders.
 The list of banks and gateways are given in figures 1 and 2, respectively.
 American Express is included in the list as one of the top card issuers.
 Discover did not make it to the list.

 No subsequent declines

 I do not take into account the subsequent declines from the same credit card during a one-day period.
 These transactions are denied for reasons different than what we are interested in here.

 The times are all converted to Eastern Time.
 So transactions at 6 am Pacific Time, and transactions at 7 am Central time, are all grouped with transactions that took place at 9 am ET.

 The first 6 digits of a credit card comprise information about the card brand (Visa, MasterCard, …), the issuing bank (Bank of America, Chase, …), the card type (cash reward, classic, …), etc. This information can be looked up in a Bank Identification Number (BIN) database.
 I joined two BIN datasets in the market for this analysis, binbase, and bindb.
-The code for fixing the issues in these datasets and merging them for analytics purposes is available in this Github repository.
 In a future blog post, I will write more about using BIN database for financial analytics purposes.

 4. General Trends